Local News Links:... .........................

 On the night of Saturday, March 9, 1912, a fire started in the lean-to annex at the rear of the building.
 An employee working late at the neighbouring Stuart Machinery building noticed the smoke and ran to a nearby fire call box.
 He also notified a policeman on the street.

-Winnipeg Fire Fighters Museum) arrive on the scene in just a couple of minutes.
-They had just started spraying the annex when an "explosion that shook the earth for blocks around”.
+Winnipeg Fire Fighters Museum), arrived on the scene in just a couple of minutes.
+They had just started to spray the annex when an "explosion that shook the earth for blocks around”.

-It blew open the massive cargo doors sending flames and shrapnel into the faces of the firemen.
-Then, the top portion of the rear wall collapsed to the ground, pinning five of them under two-metres of rubble.
+It blew open the massive cargo doors at the rear of the building which sent flames and shrapnel into the faces of the firefighters.
+Then, the top portion of the rear wall collapsed to the ground and pinned five of them under two metres of rubble.

 At the front of the building, the explosion sent sent debris, live power lines, and streetcar lines crashing down onto bystanders.
 The neighbourhood was plunged into darkness.